zhw511006/MLDatePickerDemo/README.md

 What is MLDatePicker?
 ---
-It's a date picker base on ActionSheet.
+It's a date picker base on ActionSheet for iPhone.

 ARC
 ---